I’ve failed over and over again in my life, and that is why I succeed. – Michael Jordan

-Question Your Personal Weaknesses & Strengths
+Question Your Personal Weaknesses and Strengths

-Throughout the game it is important to continuously question your personal as well as your team’s weaknesses and strengths, and then adapt your game tactics accordingly in order to maximize these strengths while minimizing the weaknesses.
+Throughout the game, it is important to continuously question your personal as well as your team’s weaknesses and strengths and then adapt your game tactics accordingly in order to maximize these strengths while minimizing the weaknesses.
 There are in essence a myriad of questions you could effectively ask yourself.
 However, here are just a few to get you started: